Skip to content

 Attractions by countries

-A partner wants to show all attractions in the Netherlands and Belgium during a traveller’s trip across both countries.
+A partner wants to show attractions in the Netherlands and Belgium during a traveller’s trip across both countries.

 1. Obtain the country codes for the Netherlands and Belgium from /common/locations/countries endpoint.

-3. Specify dates and currency.
+3. Specify the travel dates and currency.

 {